-Despite the impact of Hurricane Irma, Citizens' financial strength remains historically high with no emergency assessment burden for an event up to 1-250 years (Citizens' Coastal Account has a 15% policyholders surcharge and a 1.2% regular assessment projected for a 1-250 year event) due to depopulation driven by the continued interest of the private market in Citizens' policies, a healthy private commercial market, substantial levels of Citizens' surplus, and a robust risk transfer program.
-Citizens is projected to have approximately \$1.45 billion of private risk transfer (through traditional reinsurance markets and capital markets) available for 2018.
-For catastrophic losses which exceed Citizens' available surplus and risk transfer program,
+Despite the impact of Hurricanes Irma and Michael, Citizens' financial strength remains stable with no assessment burden for the Coastal Account for an event up to 1-250 years and no assessment burden for PLA and CLA for an event up to 1-100 years.
+Citizens' stable financial position is due to depopulation driven by the continued interest of the private market in Citizens' policies, a healthy private commercial market, amount of Citizens' surplus, and a robust risk transfer program.
+Citizens is projected to have approximately \$1.3 billion of private risk transfer (through traditional reinsurance markets and capital markets) available for the Coastal Account in 2020 and approximately \$200 million of private risk transfer for PLA.
+For catastrophic losses which exceed Citizens' available surplus and risk transfer program, Citizens will rely on its policyholder surcharge, regular assessment (Coastal Account only) and post-event bonding for claims paying capacity.